WNCI: History

-Top 40

 WNCI began its Top 40 programming in 1970, although the station also broadcast an evening "progressive rock" album-based program beginning in the fall of 1969.
-From 1979 to 1982, the station attempted a full service, adult contemporary music format to compete with WTVN 610 AM, adding a five-person news staff.
+From 1979 to 1982, the station attempted a full service, adult contemporary music format to compete with WTVN, adding a five-person news staff.
 Its slogan at the time was "The Best Is At The Center," playing on its location on the FM dial.
 The full-service format was abandoned in 1982 and the station returned to playing Top 40 hits.

-In June 1993, WNCI again morphed into a Hot AC-leaning station to compete with adult contemporary rival Sunny 95 WSNY.
+In June 1993, WNCI again morphed into a Hot AC-leaning station to compete with adult contemporary rival WSNY.
 This lasted for nearly a year before WNCI reverted to a CHR/Pop formatted-direction.
-As of 2010, WNCI competes with 107.5 WCKX, which shifted from Mainstream Urban to Rhythmic Contemporary, since WNCI tends to be more mainstream, conservative, and still at times, leans slightly towards Hot AC.
-WNCI's popularity has meant that iHeartMedia has had no need to convert the station to its KISS-FM branding, although its current logo features the style and font of most KISS-FM stations.

-Previously, the station was owned by Jacor Communications Incorporated.
-Jacor acquired the assets of Nationwide Communications in 1997 for $620 million.
-WNCI was once the flagship station for the 17-radio-station-group Nationwide Communications, a division of the Nationwide Mutual Insurance Company (where its call letters derive).
-Nationwide continues to be a broad advertiser with the station.
-Although WRFD is still broadcasting, it is now owned by Salem Communications.
+In 1997, Jacor Communications acquired the assets of Nationwide Communications, including WNCI, for $620 million.
+WNCI was once the flagship station for the 17-station Nationwide Communications, a division of the Nationwide Mutual Insurance Company (where its call letters derive).
+Jacor was acquired in 1998 by Clear Channel Communications, which today is iHeartMedia, Inc.

+WNCI tends to be a mainstream based contemporary hit music radio FM station, at times leaning towards Adult Top 40.

+WNCI formerly syndicated their “Dave & Jimmy” morning show to nearby stations through United Stations Radio Networks.
+As of October 2, 2023, the hosts decided to end syndication of the show, rendering the morning show exclusive to WNCI, although the show is streamed nationally on the iHeartRadio app.